coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 ## Hand of Death

-**Benefit:** The deity points to any mortal within the deity's sensory range and snuffs out its life.
+**Benefit:** The deity points to any mortal within the deity’s sensory range and snuffs out its life.
 There must be an unbroken line of effect between the deity and the target.

 **Notes:** This ability works like the *destruction* spell, except that there is no material component.
-The mortal is allowed a Fortitude saving throw with a DC of 20 + the deity's Charisma bonus + the deity's divine rank.
+The mortal is allowed a Fortitude saving throw with a DC of 20 + the deity’s Charisma bonus + the deity’s divine rank.
 Even if the save succeeds, the subject takes 10d6 points of damage, which may kill it anyway.
 If the attack kills the mortal (either through a failed saving throw or through damage), the mortal cannot be